kaladeens/e18-docs/docs/operation.md

 - Record sessions with **video, audio, and detection logs** saved for later analysis

 BushBot is built to be clear, responsive, and reliable — perfect for both real-time monitoring and post-session review.

+---
+!!! warning "Powering Down"
+    After each session, close the GUI and follow the **shutdown steps** in the [Safety Manual](safety.md)
+    to safely power off the Raspberry Pi and prevent SD card corruption.